US-EPA-CAMD/easey-emissions-api/README.md

 **Environment Variables**

 You will need to set up the following environment variables in order to access the database.
-These are to be used for developmental purposes only.
+These are to be used for development purposes only.

 - EASEY_DB_HOST: localhost
 - EASEY_DB_PORT: `LOCAL_PORT` used in the SSH tunnel